-{\bf Motivation.} While BEVHeight~\cite{yang2023BEVHeight} achieves the state-of-the-art performance for roadside monocular 3D detection, perhaps surprisingly, we find that it {\em underperforms} 2D detectors (e.g., DINO~\cite{zhang2022dino}) measured by 2D detection metrics, as shown by the precision-recall curves on the DAIR-V2X-I dataset~\cite{yu2022dair} in Fig.~\ref{fig:overview}b.
-Note that, to train the 2D detector DINO\cite{zhang2022dino} on this dataset, using the generated 2D bounding boxes by projecting 3D cuboid annotations onto the image plane to derive 2D box annotations and use such for training.
-To evaluate BEVHeight w.r.t 2D detection metrics, we project its 3D detections onto the 2D image plane.
-Admittedly, this comparison is somewhat unfair because DINO and BEVHeight have different network architectures, but it has several important implications: (1) 2D detection is a much ``easier'' task than monocular 3D detection, and (2) the fixed camera pose or scene geometry provides an informative prior that greatly simplifies 2D detection.
+{\bf Motivation.} We observe that the state-of-the-art roadside 3D detectors BEVHeight~\cite{yang2023BEVHeight, yang2023bevheight++} and BEVSpead~\cite{wang2024bevspread} significantly {\em underperform} 2D detectors (e.g., DINO~\cite{zhang2022dino}) w.r.t 2D detection metrics, as shown by the precision-recall curves on the DAIR-V2X-I dataset~\cite{yu2022dair} in Fig.~\ref{fig:overview}b.
+Here, we train the 2D detector DINO~\cite{zhang2022dino} on this dataset, using the generated 2D bounding boxes by projecting 3D cuboid annotations onto the image plane.
+To evaluate BEVHeight w.r.t 2D detection metrics, we project its 3D detections onto the image plane as its 2D detections.
+This comparison has several important implications: (1) 2D detection is an ``easier'' task than monocular 3D detection, and (2) the fixed camera pose or scene geometry provides an informative prior that greatly simplifies 2D detection.
 The results motivate us to exploit 2D detections and scene priors to facilitate 3D detector training, leading to our novel detector design (Fig.~\ref{fig:overview}a), \emph{Promptable 3D Detector (Pro3D)}.